 The Interconnected Party shall ensure that its Pipeline is designed, constructed, operated and maintained in compliance with all applicable laws and will not connect or continue to connect its Pipeline to, or take Gas at a Delivery Point unless it is safe to do so.

-The Interconnected Party will on request supply First Gas with a producer statement and/or a certificate of electrical inspection in respect of any Interconnected Party Equipment.
+The Interconnected Party shall not install any Interconnected Party Equipment at a Delivery Point without First Gas’ consent, and will on request supply First Gas with a producer statement and/or a certificate of electrical inspection confirming that any Interconnected Party Equipment complies with all applicable Laws and is suitable for use at a Delivery Point.

 Gas-on Date

-Subject to section 2.9, the Interconnected Party shall not take Gas at an Additional Delivery Point until First Gas has notified the Interconnected Party in writing that the following conditions have been satisfied (the Gas-on Date):
+In respect of any Delivery Point in operation on the Commencement Date, the Gas-on Date shall be the Commencement Date.

-First Gas has completed commissioning that Delivery Point;
+In respect of an Additional Delivery Point, the Interconnected Party shall not take Gas until First Gas has notified the Interconnected Party in writing that the following conditions have been satisfied:

-Odorisation Facilities (if required) have been installed and commissioned;
+First Gas has completed commissioning that Delivery Point, including any Odorisation Facilities;

 the Remote Monitoring Equipment is fully operational;